Table of contents

 For about 1 in 10,000 people, prolactinoma can develop with no known cause.
 Prolactinomas occur in both sexes but more commonly in women.
 The tumor is rare in children.

-Doctors commonly prescribe Bromocriptine and Cabergoline since it does not cause any severe complications.
+Doctors commonly prescribe Bromocriptine and Cabergoline since they do not cause severe complications.

 Dopamine agonists cause side effects like nausea, low blood pressure, and dizziness.
-But you can avoid side effects by taking a lower dose and consuming it while sleeping or eating.
+But the patient can avoid side effects by taking a lower dose and consuming it while sleeping or eating.

-The doctor may recommend treatment with estrogen or testosterone instead of taking dopamine agonists.
+The doctor may recommend estrogen or testosterone treatment instead of dopamine agonists.
 Estrogen therapy for women and testosterone therapy for men is safe.
-During estrogen or testosterone therapy, you will have to monitor prolactin levels.
+During estrogen or testosterone therapy, the doctor will monitor the prolactin levels.

-An increase in prolactinoma tumor usually leads to a significant increase in prolactin levels and causes symptoms.
-If signs and symptoms are severe, you need to consult a doctor for diagnosis and treatment.
+An increase in prolactinoma tumors usually leads to a significant increase in prolactin levels and causes symptoms.
+If signs and symptoms are severe, the patient may need to consult a doctor for diagnosis and treatment.

-Once treated with prolactinoma, you need to keep a close eye on your overall health and consult an endocrinologist once a year.
-You need to take a blood test twice a year to determine the level of prolactin to start treatment on time for the secondary development of the disease.
+Once treated with prolactinoma, the patient may need to keep a close eye on their overall health and consult an endocrinologist once a year.
+The patient has to take a blood test twice a year to determine the level of prolactin to start treatment on time for the secondary development of the disease.